tamylaa/clodo-framework/README.md

 - Best practices for using public APIs
 - Deployment patterns (embedding logic, not calling internal commands)
 - Troubleshooting and common issues

+### 📋 **Framework Architecture**
+For an overview of the framework's architecture and design philosophy, see our [Architecture Overview](./docs/FRAMEWORK-ARCHITECTURE-OVERVIEW.md):

+- Core components and usage patterns
+- Library vs CLI tool approaches
+- Intelligent features and orchestration
+- Design principles and benefits

+> **Note**: For detailed technical analysis and internal implementation details, see [FRAMEWORK-ARCHITECTURE-ANALYSIS.md](./docs/FRAMEWORK-ARCHITECTURE-ANALYSIS.md) (internal maintainer documentation).

 ## 📘 TypeScript Support